MapsPeople/docs/src/android/v3/guides/directions/directions-wayfinding-instructions.md

   order: 410
 ---

-In this tutorial we will show how to work with the route model returned from a directions service call.
-We will also show how you can utilize interaction between the route rendering on the map and textual instructions showed in another view.
+This tutorial will show how to work with the route model returned from a directions service call.
+It will also show how you can utilize interactions between the route rendering on the map, and text-based instructions showed in another view.

-To start we will use the complete Getting started example found here: [Java](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android) or [Kotlin](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android-Kotlin)
+This tutorial will be based off the **Getting Started** example found here: [Java](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android) or [Kotlin](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android-Kotlin).

 You will work with changing the implementation of the `NavigationFragment` and the `RouteLegFragment`.

-An example of the view XML file for the `NavigationFragment` this guide will use can be found here: [Navigation view](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android/blob/advanced_directions/app/src/main/res/layout/fragment_navigation_list_dialog.xml)
+An example of the view XML file for the `NavigationFragment` this guide will use can be found here: [Navigation view](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android/blob/advanced_directions/app/src/main/res/layout/fragment_navigation_list_dialog.xml).

-Add the variable `mLocation` that keeps a reference to the MPLocation that was used as the destination for the route.
+First, add the variable `mLocation` that keeps a reference to the `MPLocation` that was used as the destination for the route.
 Assign this variable when creating an instance of the `NavigationFragment`.
-There should already be a reference to the `Route` that should also be assigned
+There should already be a reference to the `Route` that should also be assigned.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>